- Water tests

 What can affect drinking water quality?

-- old pipes or fittings
+- old pipes or plumbing fixtures

 - stagnant water due to low usage